-Below, I hope to provide some useful information, and to direct you to the sources of the specific information that you need to make the most of your experience here at Columbia as an economics student.
-As a declared major, you will occasionally receive important information about the department, courses offered, opportunities for undergraduates and events that we think may be of interest to our majors.
+Below, I highlight some of the important requirements of the major so you should read this memo carefully (especially Completing the Major).
+I also hope to direct you to the sources of the specific information that you need to make the most of your experience here at Columbia as an economics student.
+As a declared major, you will occasionally receive important information about the department, courses offered, opportunities for undergraduates and events that we think may be of special interest to our majors.
 We do not send out information very often, so when you do receive an email from the department, please take a moment to read it.
-Information that we consider less urgent to bring to your attention will be posted on the department's WIKI space, Econ Info for Students.
+Information that we consider less urgent to bring to your attention is posted on the department's WIKI space, Econ Info for Students | Columbia | Economics.